 >The Honors Healthcare Track section of Honors 1010 offers a transdisciplinary cohort of other Honors freshmen who want to be part of the future of healthcare.
 Ask us about this option!

 II.
-To earn 15 hours of Honors credit in at least three different disciplines, options include:
+Earn 15 hours of Honors credit in at least three different areas.
+Options:

->Honors courses in various departments, including but not limited to offerings in General Education and in other courses, such as business management, programming for engineers, and cell biology.*
+>Honors courses in various departments, including but not limited to offerings in General Education and in other courses, such as business management, programming for engineers, Honors special topics courses, and cell biology.*